MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v18.md

     ```

     [What are symbols?](upgrade-overview-v15.md#Symbols)
-6. (Multitenant only) Dismount the tenants from the application server instance.
+7. (Multitenant only) Dismount the tenants from the application server instance.

     To dismount a tenant, use the [Dismount-NAVTenant](/powershell/module/microsoft.dynamics.nav.management/dismount-navtenant) cmdlet:

     ```powershell
     Dismount-NAVTenant -ServerInstance <server instance name> -Tenant <tenant ID>
     ```

-7. Stop the server instance.
+8. Stop the server instance.

     ```powershell
     Stop-NAVServerInstance -ServerInstance <server instance name>
     ```

-## Task 3: Convert the version 14 database
+## Task 4: Convert the application database to version 18

 This task runs a technical upgrade on the application database to convert it from the version 14 platform to the version 18 platform.
 The conversion updates the system tables of the database to the new schema (data structure).
 It provides the latest platform features and performance enhancements.